nus-cs2103-AY2324S1/ip/docs/README.md

 Command Format: `bye`

+### Detecting duplicate tasks
+Didier will automatically detect if the user attempts to add a duplicate task, i.e. a task with the same description and same date parameters as an existing task.
+Such additions are automatically rejected by Didier.

 ### Saving the data
 All the task data passed to Didier is stored automatically in the hard drive after all relevant commands.
 This data is automatically loaded